Do Solar Panels Damage Roofs? What You Should Know

 Conventional solar panel installations include large modules mounted on metal framework called “racking.”
 In some cases, this involves drilling holes into the roof.
 These holes accommodate lag bolts that are strong enough to anchor the solar panels in place.

-Drilling a hole in a roof opens the possibility of water seeping into the roof.
+Installing solar panels on a pitched roof usually requires drilling a hole in the roof, which opens the possibility of water seeping into the roof.
+When installing solar panels on a flat roof, you may need a ballasted system.
 A qualified, experienced solar installer should have the skills, tools and knowledge to avoid damaging your roof.

 Once the installer has the panels in place, it’s time to begin wiring and connecting the panels, inverter and other components.
 This takes just a few days, with the inspection and activation steps taking place in the following weeks.